-As discussed previously, DEC modeled the adoption rate and program cost associated with DSM based on a combination of both internal company expectations and projections based on information from the 2020 market potential study.
-Additionally, the Company included the newly developed IVVC program which provides a reduction to winter peak demand and overall energy consumption.
+As discussed previously, DEP modeled the adoption rate and program cost associated with DSM based on a combination of both internal company expectations and projections based on information from the 2020 market potential study.
+Additionally, the Company included the peak shaving capability of DEP's IVVC program which provides a reduction to winter peak demand and overall energy consumption.
 Table A-4 provides the base, enhanced, and low DSM MW impacts by 2035 including measures added in 2020 and beyond.
 The base case was derived directly from the market potential study, while the enhanced case incorporated the market potential study and impacts associated with potential rate design demand response programs.
 The low case is simply a 25% reduction in adoption and cost impacts of DSM programs.
 The base IVVC program impacts are included in all three sensitivities.